Ayoub-EL-ATMANI/spring-Boot-Open-AI-ChatGPT/README.md

 # spring-Boot-Open-AI-ChatGPT.

-This is a sample Spring Boot 3.2.3 application built with Java 17.
-The application consumes the OpenAI ChatGPT API to provide and delivers information to users
+This is an example of a Spring Boot 3.2.3 application developed using Java 17.
+The application utilizes the OpenAI ChatGPT API to facilitate interactive conversations and deliver information to users.

 ## Prerequisites